-34 completed surveys were received between April 2017 and March 2018, an approximate response rate of 8%, a slight reduction on the previous year.
+60 completed surveys were received between April 2018 and March 2019, an approximate response rate of 10%, a slight improvement on the previous year.
 Key feedback from the survey is as follows:

-- 76% of respondents found it easy or quite easy to make their complaint.
-However, comments offered by the other 24% of respondents did not relate directly to actual difficulties in making a complaint. - The main sources of information on how to complain were PALS (38%) and the Trust website (35%).
-None of the respondents had indicated that they could not find any information on how to complain - 50% of respondents felt that they were kept adequately informed of the progress of the investigation - 53% of respondents had not been contacted by anyone investigating their complaint - 78% of respondents found the response to their complaint easy to understand.
-Comments provided by the remaining 22% suggest that respondents felt that some issues of their complaint had not been addressed or that the they disagreed with the response. - 55% of respondents did not feel that the response to their complaint had addressed all their concerns. - 38% of respondents felt that their complaint had been fully or partly resolved.
-27% of respondents did not feel that their complaint had been resolved and were planning to contact the Trust again.
-19% of respondents did not feel that their complaint had been resolved and were planning to contact the Parliamentary and Health Service Ombudsman. - 41% of respondents felt that their complaint had made a difference.
-Negative comments suggested that respondents felt unable to comment on this as they had no means of measuring the impact. - 29% of respondents scored the Trust 4 or 5 (5=excellent) for their overall experience of the Trust's handling of their complaint.
-28% of respondents scored the Trust 1 (poor).
+- 70% of respondents found it easy or quite easy to make their complaint.
+However, reviewing the comments of the remaining 30% of respondents, only 3 described actual difficulties in making their complaint.
+Information on how to complain is available on the Trust website and via patient information leaflets.
+Comments suggest that directorate staff need to ensure that information on how to complain is promoted in all patient areas. - The main sources of information on how to complain were the Trust website (28%) and PALS (25%).
+One respondent indicated that they could not find any information on how to complain. - Only one third of respondents felt that they were kept adequately informed of the progress of the investigation.
+Work has been ongoing around this, but regrettably, due to a key member of staff being on long term sick leave for a significant portion of the year, this proved challenging.
+This is the subject of a local key performance indicator to help ensure communication is being maintained with complainants, especially when delays occur. - 72% of respondents had not been contacted by anyone investigating their complaint. - 77% of respondents found the response to their complaint easy to understand.
+Comments provided by the remaining 23% suggest that respondents felt that some issues of their complaint had not been addressed or that the they disagreed with the response, rather than any indication that the response was not clear. - 67% of respondents did not feel that the response to their complaint had addressed all their concerns. - 41% of respondents felt that their complaint had been fully or partly resolved, an improvement on the previous year.
+However, 36% of respondents did not feel that their complaint had been resolved and were planning to contact the Trust again.
+Only 8% of respondents did not feel that their complaint had been resolved and were planning to contact the Parliamentary and Health Service Ombudsman, a significant reduction on the previous year. - 40% of respondents felt that their complaint had made a difference.
+Negative comments suggested that respondents felt unable to comment on this as they had no means of measuring the impact.
+Others were unhappy with the outcome of the investigation as it had not supported their complaint and therefore felt that nothing had been learned. - 20% of respondents scored the Trust 4 or 5 (5=excellent) for their overall experience of the Trust's handling of their complaint.
+37% of respondents scored the Trust 1 (poor).
 Comments suggested the need for improved communication and updates during the investigation period and quicker response times.
-However, many comments revisited the substance of the complaint itself, which is less helpful in assessing the complaints service.
+However, many comments revisited the substance of the complaint itself, which is less helpful in assessing the quality of the complaints service.